cissagatto/HPML-J/README.md

 ## Paper
 Exploring Label Correlations for Partitioning the Label Space in Multi-label Classification

+## Abstract
+Recent works on Multi-Label Classification (MLC) present multiple strategies to explore label correlations, in a way to improve classifiers performances.
+However, these works focus only in the traditional local and global approaches, i.e., transforming the original problem into a set of binary local problems, or dealing globally with all classes simultaneously.
+Very few works have investigated strategies to use label correlations in order to partition the label space in a different way.
+While in local partitions several binary classifiers are used (one per label), global partitions use only one classifier to deal with all labels.
+On the contrary, here we propose a strategy that explores the correlations between labels to partition the label space aiming to find partitions in-between (hybrid) local and global ones.
+We believe in-between local and global partitions better cluster similar labels, improving the multi-label classifiers ability to explore label correlations.
+We compared the hybrid partitions with global, local and random generated partitions.
+Our experimental results showed that the hybrid partitions lead to competitive results and, in general, were slightly better than global an local partitions.
+The random partitions were also competitive with the global and local partitions, showing that the current local and global approaches still need improvements in order to consider label correlations.

 ## Multi-Label Datasets
 You can download the multi-label datasets in this link: https://cometa.ujaen.es/datasets/